hamidb80/damn-extensible-markdown-parser-tex/tests/easy/sof.md

 ### Advanced lists: Nesting

-> To put other Markdown blocks in a list; just indent four spaces for each nesting level
+> To put other Markdown blocks in a list, just indent four spaces for each nesting level

 For example (see the [markdown for this post](http://meta.stackoverflow.com/revisions/01c25c3a-3653-49f4-b6be-4323c50bff2d/view-source)):